There are a range of different coping and damage-repair systems that appear to operate on a psychological level.

 Understand the chief elements of the Gestalt approach, to discuss resolution of problems and to describe different effects and techniques of Gestalt therapy.

-Delineate the person-centred approach to counselling; to understand its principles, goals, assessment techniques and appropriate application.
+Delineate the person-centered approach to counselling; to understand its principles, goals, assessment techniques and appropriate application.

 Explain the concept of dream analysis.